friendly-bits/POSIX-arrays/README.md

 - As is default for shells, if you request a value for an index or for a key that has not been set previously, the functions will output an empty string and not return an error.
 - The indexed array effectively works as a sparse array, meaning that the indexes do not have to be continuous and sequential.
 For example, you can set a value for index 10 and for index 100 while all other indexes will not be set.
 - The declare function for the indexed array is not necessary to create an array.
 It's just a way to set N values sequentially in one command.
 Otherwise you can create an array by simply calling the `set_[x]_arr_el()` function.
+- The code is as efficient as I could make it, only using the shell built-ins.
+However, it's still shell code which performance-wise can't compete with native implementation of arrays.
+Should be fine for lightweight arrays use.